klaviyo/klaviyo-android-sdk/README.md

 }
 ```

-**Note** intent handling may differ depending on your app's architecture.
+**Note:** Intent handling may differ depending on your app's architecture.
 Adjust this example to your use-case,
 ensuring that `Klaviyo.handlePush(intent)` is called when your app is opened from a notification.

 #### Deep Linking